About inside out sushi

 1. “Wrapping the rolling mat”

-Hoping you are using the “one side round and one side flat” rolling mat, and not the cheap kind with both sides round.
+Hoping you are using the “one side round and one side flat” rolling mat.
+A different kind of rolling mat has both sides round – I find the results of the second kind less impressive.
 Cover the rolling mat with a plastic wrap starting with the round side, and ending with it.
 Make about 2-3 full rounds of wrapping.
 After you are done wrapping, roll the mat to squeeze out all the air locked inside the wrapping.
 If needed – poke it with a toothpick to let the air out.

 2. “Break point”

 Take a nori sheet, and break it down the middle.
-If it does not break easily, it’s either old, or not such a good brand of nori to work with.
+If it does not break easily it might mean the nori is old and may have soaked in humidity.
+You can toast it over a flame until crisp again.
 Place the nori sheet on the rolling mat abut 5 cm from the edge, with the rough side of the nori facing upwards.
+This is a good brand of nori to use.

 3. “The turn over”